meilisearch/documentation/learn/cookbooks/docker.md

   getmeili/meilisearch:v0.28
 ```

 The example above uses `$(pwd)/meili_data`, which is a directory in the host machine.
-Depending on your OS, mounting volumes from the host to the container might result in performance loss and is only recommended when developing and prototyping your application.
+Depending on your OS, mounting volumes from the host to the container might result in performance loss and is only recommended when developing your application.

 ### Generating dumps and updating Meilisearch

-To export a dump, [use the dumps endpoint as described in our dedicated dumps guide](/learn/advanced/dumps.md).
-Once the task is complete, you can access the dump file in `/meili_data/dumps` inside the volume you configured with `-v`.
+To export a dump, [use the create dump endpoint as described in our dumps guide](/learn/advanced/dumps.md).
+Once the task is complete, you can access the dump file in `/meili_data/dumps` inside the volume you passed with `-v`.

 To import a dump, use the `--import-dump` command-line option and specify the path to the dump file.
 Make sure the path points to a volume reachable by Docker: